reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 }
 ```

-The *browser* section should be displaying a square with a X in it like this:
+The _browser_ section should be displaying a square with a X in it like this:

 ![x-filled square](../images/tutorial/x-filled-square.png)

-#### React Components
+#### React Components {/*react-components*/}

-The code in `App.tsx` create a *component*.
+The code in `App.tsx` create a _component_.
 In React, a component is a piece of reusable code that represents a part of a user interface.
 Components are used to render, manage, and update the UI elements in your application.
 Lets take the component line by line to see what's going on:

 ```jsx {1}
 export default function Square() {